Connecticut DRUG REHAB AND TREATMENT CENTERS

 Treatment

-State treatment data for substance use disorders are derived from two primary sources—an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Connecticut showed a one-day total of 22,809 clients in treatment, the majority of whom (20,896 or 92 %) were in outpatient treatment.
+State treatment data for substance use disorders are derived from two primary sources�''an annual one-day census in N-SSATS and annual treatment admissions from the Treatment Episode Data Set (TEDS).4 In the 2006 N-SSATS survey, Connecticut showed an one-day total of 22,809 clients in treatment, the majority of whom (20,896 or 92 %) were in outpatient treatment.
 Of the total number of clients in treatment on this date, 645 (3%) were under the age of 18.

 Since 1992, there has been a steady increase in the annual number of admissions to treatment; from 39,000 in 1992, to 46,000 in 2006 (the most recent year for which data are available).
 Chart 3 shows the percent of admissions mentioning particular drugs or alcohol at the time of admission.5 Across the last 15 years, there has been a steady decline in the number of admissions mentioning alcohol as a substance of abuse; from 78 percent of all admissions in 1992, to 50 percent in 2006.
 At the same time, the number of admissions mentioning heroin has nearly doubled; from 22 percent in 1992, to 41 percent in 2006.